Bedford Castle: Siege of 1224

 With these resources, Henry erected a number of siege engines around the castle; one probable trebuchet and two mangonels were set up to the east of the castle; two mangonels were placed on the west side, to attack the keep, and one mangonel on both the north and south sides.
 Two siege-castles were established to observe the occupants of the castle.
 William was confident, however, that either his brother would return and relieve the siege, or that the pope would intervene, and held on despite the artillery attacks.
 The losses in the royal army began to mount; chronicler Ralph of Coggeshall suggests that seven knights, and over 200 soldiers and labourers were killed as the siege dragged on.

 Bedford Castle finally fell through a sequence of four attacks.
 Royal forces first captured the barbican and then stormed the outer bailey, seizing most of the castle's supplies but taking considerable losses.
 Miners, operating under the protection of a "cat", then gained access to the inner bailey by collapsing part of the wall.
 Finally, on 14 August, the miners attacked the keep itself, lighting a fire under the walls, cracking the stone and filling the building with smoke.
 The female members of the household, including Falkes' wife, and Henry de Braybrooke were released, the royal standard was raised over the tower, and the next day William and the garrison surrendered.

 A discussion ensued about the fate of the garrison; near contemporary accounts suggest that the prisoners asked the Archbishop for assistance, but that this was declined.
 Henry then had all the male members of the garrison hanged, except for three knights who agreed to join the military order of the Knights Templar.
 Three days after the fall of Bedford Castle, the Pope wrote a letter demanding that Henry cease his campaign against Falkes, but this intervention had occurred far too late to be of use.
 Alexander de Stavenby, the Bishop of Coventry, convinced Falkes to surrender after the fall of the castle; he handed over his remaining castles at Plympton and Storgursey and was absolved by Langton, going into exile shortly afterwards.
 Historian R. Brown has noted that the 1224 siege of Bedford Castle was remarkable in that the castle's garrison was able to hold out against "the concentrated military resources of the whole kingdom" for an impressive eight weeks.
-David Carpenter argues that the fall of Bedford castle "concluded the triumph of central government" over the previously uncontrollable forces of the local barons.
+David Carpenter argues that the fall of Bedford castle "concluded the triumph of central government" over the previously uncontrollable forces of the local barons but that the resources invested in the siege diverted from activities elsewhere and contributed to the loss of La Rochelle to the army of Louis VIII of France.